ceejbot/no-more-unicorns/slides.md

 ![](assets/Three_Icebreakers_1.jpg)
 # What about you?

 ^ That's me.
 That's my decision.
+My parting shot: watch out, node core, I'm coming for you.